 Applicants must register and apply the San Francisco Matching Program to be considered.
 For more information, please visit SFMatch.org.

-Qualifying candidates will be invited to interview in September, October, or early November.
+Qualifying candidates for the Mohs Fellowship will be invited to interview in September, October, or early November.
 Invited candidates should plan to spend a full day in clinic/surgery with Dr. Harmon.
 The candidate will have the opportunity to observe surgery, see our facility and clinic operation, and meet with our staff.

 Please direct resumes and inquiries to Robert Brandon, Fellowship Coordinator.